UHDanke/gd_docs/bugs/advanced_follow_issues.md

 ## [2.207] Physics issues when outside MaxRange

 Even if an Advanced Follow target loses all velocity by leaving the MaxRange of the effect, if the player clips into the target's hitbox it will boost the player.
 This behavior continues until the trigger is stopped.
 Without DontBoostX/Y, the player's jump will be boosted everytime the player jumps off the target.
-Sometimes the target will have no physics.
 Using DontBoostX/Y is not enough to fix this issue, the player will also be forcibly teleported to the top of the object if clipped inside or hit from below.

+## [2.207] Hitbox move delay

+Sometimes, the hitbox of the target object will be stuck in a previous position if Adv Follow movement is really fast.
+Stopping the Adv Follow trigger fixes the hitbox position.

 ## [2.207] Camera position is updated after move